jmickey/apptio-challenge/README.md

 ### Config

-Developers will only need to have their AWS CLI default profile configured and `terraform` available in their `$PATH`.
+Developers will only need to have their AWS CLI default profile configured, `terraform` available in their `$PATH`, and the Docker CE installed.

 ## Improvements